 Tackling a bathroom remodeling project may leave you feeling like an unwitting contestant on Survivor.
 You’ve been dropped in the Australian Outback with one luxury item and a team of strangers!
-Showers and home cooked meals are scarce and voting out a few tribe members may sound appealing.
+Showers and home-cooked meals are scarce and voting out a few tribe members may sound appealing.

-Here are a few tips to help you stay in the game, stay sane, and win the prize ~ a beautiful bathroom:
+Here are a few tips to help you stay in the game, stay sane, and win the prize ~ a beautiful bathroom.

 - Pick the right players to be on your team.
-The right team of designers, contractors and crew makes all the difference.
-These professionals help you problem solve and manage your project start to finish.
+The right team of designers, contractors and crew make all the difference.
+These professionals help you problem solve and manage your project from start to finish.
 You will be in close contact with these men and women for weeks (and possibly, months) so it will help if you like them.

 - Make all of your design decisions before construction begins.
 It’s very stressful to make decisions on the fly.
 You may regret having to make them in haste.

 - Have a sense of your project timeline and intentionally add flexibility to the plan.
 Nevertheless, prepare yourself for delays.
 Sometimes they are inevitable.

 - Create a realistic budget and stick to it.
 You will enjoy your bathroom more if you don’t overspend!

 - Purchase all necessary materials in advance.

 - Have all drawings and specs ready to go on day one.